Ellenzzn/PersLLM/README.md

 # PersLLM: LLM Personified Training

-This is the source code for [PersLLM: A Personified Training Approach for Large Language Models](https://arxiv.org/abs/2407.12393).
+This is the source code for "PersLLM: A Personified Training Approach for Large Language Models".
 Currently, the code comments are not perfect, and we will continue to supplement them.

 You can try our [online demo](http://label.shuzibeijing.cn:5173/).
 We will provide more personified agents and more functions in the future.